taboege/gambas3/comp/src/gb.test/taskell.md

 ## Done

+- Test.Main has to complain if testmodule doesn't exist
+- Human readability of TAP output
 - Subtests don't count the right way
     > If there is only one testmodule called, subtest counts a lot of subtests instead just one
 - gb.test doesn't print to console